AntBezr/recipe/README.md

 # Recipe App / Punny Palate

 This Recipe app is a part of studying.
-At this app user can view the list of existing recipes and even add his own.
+In this app user can view the list of existing recipes and even add his own.

 ## Technologies used